Top three nutraceuticals for cortisol management

 - Mix in butter and milk and mash some more

 - Add bean mix to potato mash and mix well

-- Season with black pepper and other herbs and salt if required
+- Season with black pepper and other herbs.
+Add salt if required

 Don’t forget your hormones when looking at cortisol!

-Just like a good telemarketing advert, “But, wait, there’s more...”
+Just like what telemarketing adverts say, “But, wait, there’s more...”

 Pregnenolone is a hormone that is used extensively in hormone replacement therapy.
-Whilst pregnenolone does not lower cortisol levels per se, it does help counteract the negative side effects of chronic stress and cortisol.
+It does not lower cortisol levels per se.
+However, it does help counteract the negative side effects of chronic stress and cortisol.

 Taking care of your adrenals includes being aware of your lifestyle choices as well.
-The information above will help tremendously from the inside, but always remember to mitigate stress from external sources!
+The information above will help tremendously from the inside.
+However, always remember to mitigate stress from external sources!